davidgasquez/awesome-duckdb/README.md

 - [Simple-data-analysis](https://github.com/nshiab/simple-data-analysis) - Easy-to-use and high-performance JavaScript library for data analysis.
 - [pg_analytics](https://github.com/paradedb/pg_analytics) - PostgreSQL extension embedding DuckDB-in-Postgres for fast on-disk and remote object storage analytics from Postgres.
 Built as a Foreign Data Wrapper with full query pushdown to DuckDB.
 - [duckdb_fdw](https://github.com/alitrack/duckdb_fdw) - DuckDB Foreign Data Wrapper for PostgreSQL.
-- [@jetblack/duckdb-react](https://github.com/rob-blackbourn/jetblack-duckdb-react) - A context manager for React and duckdb-wasm.
+- [@jetblack/duckdb-react](https://github.com/rob-blackbourn/jetblack-duckdb-react) - A context manager for React and DuckDB-Wasm.
 - [QuackOSM](https://github.com/kraina-ai/quackosm) - A Python library for downloading and transforming raw OpenStreetMap data into GeoParquet files.
 - [PyGWalker](https://kanaries.net/pygwalker) - A Python library that turns your dataframe into an interactive UI for data visualization.
 - [flapi](https://github.com/DataZooDE/flapi) - API Framework heavily relies on the power of DuckDB and DuckDB extensions.
 Ready to build performant and cost-efficient APIs on top of BigQuery or Snowflake for AI Agents and Data Apps.